 All application materials are submitted online through the Graduate Admissions electronic application.
 The application consists of two categories of materials: those required by Graduate Admissions and those required by SHESC.
 The application will provide instructions regarding the required materials, which include:

-- Basic application and fees
+- Basic application fee (Domestic \$70 and International \$115)

+- Graduate Admissions

 - Personal statement/letter of interest

 - Three letters of recommendation

-- Official GRE scores
+- Current curriculum vitae or resume

 - Official TOEFL scores

 - Academic Record Form

 - Official transcripts from all former institutions